zhuangxinyu/Dynamic-SBM-by-production-technologies/README.md

 In Taiwan, the government will not only deal with environmental problems, but also deal with economic problems.
 The authorities have the responsibility to help each city in Taiwan address these problems.
 Therefore, the government has to know the overall conditions of each city, including GDP, the amount of labor and trash, and so on.
 By doing this, the authorities could help improve the cities.
 The government could know the performance of the cities by using dynamic SBM: by-production technologies, the overall efficiency and dynamic change in the efficiency of the period of cities in Taiwan from 2014 to 2019.

 ### 1.2 Motivation
 Because dynamic SBM: by-production technologies could improve the accuracy of efficiency measurement and solved the problem of not containing slack variables when measuring the inefficiency rate of traditional radial models [[1]](#1).
 Therefore, we hope this research can give a good estimation of overall and period efficiency of cities, and can also give an insight to find the efficiency change of each city over the entire observed period.
+Especially, we would like to provide the efficiency analysis for **human resources department** which we regard it as the most important decision-making unit in the government.

 ### 1.3 Paper Reproduction
 Tone, K., & Tsutsui, M., 2014.
 Dynamic DEA with network structure: A slacks-based measure approach.
 Omega, 42(1), 124-131.